rorichavez/final_project/README.md

 2.5.Documentation:

-    - name: the name under which the user registered, it does not have to be the real one, it can be a nickname <br>
+    - name: the name under which the user registered, it does not have to be the real one, it can be a nickname
-    - age: the user's age <br>
+    - age: the user's age
-    - location: where the user is at the moment he/she registered <br>
+    - location: where the user is at the moment he/she registered
-    - story_about: short description that the user wrote about him/herself <br>
+    - story_about: short description that the user wrote about him/herself
-    - job: the user's profession or where he/she works <br>
+    - job: the user's profession or where he/she works
-    - education: where the user has studied or type of education he/she has <br>
+    - education: where the user has studied or type of education he/she has
-    - height: the user's height <br>
+    - height: the user's height
-    - intentions: what the user is looking for in the application at the relationship level <br>
+    - intentions: what the user is looking for in the application at the relationship level
-    - exercise: how often the user exercises <br>
+    - exercise: how often the user exercises
-    - educationTag: what level of education the user has <br>
+    - educationTag: what level of education the user has
-    - drinking: how often or if the user drinks <br>
+    - drinking: how often or if the user drinks
-    - smoking: how often the user smokes or if he/she does <br>
+    - smoking: how often the user smokes or if he/she does
-    - childrens: what family plans the user has <br>
+    - childrens: what family plans the user has
-    - religion: what religion the user practices <br>
+    - religion: what religion the user practices
-    - politics: what political ideology the user has <br>
+    - politics: what political ideology the user has
-    - gender: the type of gender with which the user identifies<br>
+    - gender: the type of gender with which the user identifies
-    - zodiacSign: the user's zodiac sign<br>
+    - zodiacSign: the user's zodiac sign
-    - profile: indicates whether the user was extracted from the “woman” or “man” profile <br>
+    - profile: indicates whether the user was extracted from the “woman” or “man” profile

 ## 3. Data Exploration & Visualization
 ![match](https://techcrunch.com/wp-content/uploads/2022/11/Compliments-Press-Image.png?w=1024)